mgimond/Spatial_pre2021/_book/05-Pitfalls-to-avoid.md

 ## Coping with Unstable Rates

 To compensate for the small population counts, we can minimize the influence those counties have on the representation of the spatial distribution of rates.
 One such technique, empirical Bayes (EB) method, does just that.
 Where county population counts are small, the "rates" are modified to match the overall expected rate (which is an average value of all rates in the map).
 This minimizes the counties' influence on the range of rate values.
-EB techniques for rate smoothing aren't available in ArcGIS (as of version 10.2) but are available in a couple of free and open source applications such as [GeoDa](http://geodacenter.asu.edu/projects/opengeoda) and [R](http://www.r-project.org/).
+EB techniques for rate smoothing aren't available in ArcGIS  but are available in a couple of free and open source applications such as [GeoDa](http://geodacenter.github.io/) and [R](http://www.r-project.org/).
+An example implementation in R is shown in the Appendix section.

 An EB smoothed representation of kidney cancer deaths gives us the following rate vs population plot: